Je-Leo-AS/Curriculo/main.typ

 #experience-work(
   title: "Engineering Intern",
   subtitle: "Lactec",
-  facility-description: "Institute of technology and research",
+  facility-description: "Technology and research institute",
   task-description: [
-    - Assisted in the development of capacitive water level and flow sensors for hydroelectric power generator.
+    - Assisted in the development of capacitive sensors for water level and flow for osmotronic power generators.
-    - Enhanced skills in electronics, microcontroller programming, and systems integration.
+    - Enhanced skills in electronics, microcontroller programming, and system integration.
   ],
   date-from: "06/2022",
   date-to: "10/2022",